-- (a) General outdoor recreation. - (1) Defined: Providing primarily outdoor recreation or entertainment in a permanent outdoor facility.
-Includes amusement parks, batting cages, drive-in theaters, go-cart or automobile racetracks, golf driving ranges, miniature golf courses, sports facilities, amphitheaters, or water parks.
-Does not include public parks, golf courses, or country clubs. - (2) Standards: - (A) All structures and facilities must be set back a minimum of 25 feet from any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts.
-The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary. - (B) For motorized outdoor amusement facilities, additional noise mitigation measures may be required. - (C) All lighting must meet the following requirements: - (i) All light fixtures must be oriented so that lighting and glare are not directed to the sky, adjoining properties, streets, or sidewalks. - (ii) The maximum light level of any light fixture may not exceed 0.5 footcandles measured at the property line; provided that a maximum of 2.0 footcandles measured at the right-of-way line of a street is allowed. - (iii) The color-temperature of fixture lamps must not exceed 3200 Kelvin.
+(a) General outdoor recreation - standards.

-- (iv) All service connections for lighting must be installed underground. - (v) Recreational field lighting must only be used while activity on the field is being conducted. - (b) Golf course. - (1) Defined: A facility for playing nine holes or more of golf.
-Includes associated clubhouses and driving ranges.
-Does not include miniature golf courses or stand-alone driving ranges. - (2) Standards: As required pursuant to a plan review use permit. - (c) Nature-based recreation. - (1) Defined: A permanent facility for outdoor play or recreation, often containing recreational equipment and facilities intended to promote or enhance access to natural areas on land with preserved wildlife and natural features.
-Includes picnic grounds, greenways, hiking and bicycling trails, areas for fishing and hunting, limited accessory courts and fields for sports, non-motorized access to scenic interests, horseback riding stables and trails, recreational tent campgrounds with pavilions and lodges, and cabins.
-Does not include agritourism, community recreation centers, hotels, and timeshare units. - (2) Standards: - (A) In the AG-1 and AG-2 zoning districts, a minimum of 50 percent of the zoning lot area must be dedicated to crop production, livestock keeping, or passive undeveloped recreational areas, such as natural open space, forests, and trails, through an agricultural easement or similar legal encumbrance for as long as the naturebased recreation is in operation. - (B) Cabins are limited to one per acre, and must not have kitchens or wet bars.
+- (1) All structures and facilities must be set back a minimum of 25 feet from the property line of any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts.
+The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary. - (2) For motorized outdoor amusement facilities, additional noise mitigation measures may be required. - (3) All lighting must meet the following requirements: - (A) All light fixtures must be oriented so that lighting and glare are not directed to the sky, adjoining properties, streets, or sidewalks. - (B) The maximum light level of any light fixture may not exceed 0.5 footcandles measured at the property line; provided that a maximum of 2.0 footcandles measured at the right-of-way line of a street is allowed. - (C) The color-temperature of fixture lamps must not exceed 3200 Kelvin. - (D) All service connections for lighting must be installed underground. - (E) Recreational field lighting must only be used while activity on the field is being conducted. - (b) Golf course standards.
+As required pursuant to a plan review use permit. - (c) Nature-based recreation standards. - (1) In the AG-1 and AG-2 zoning districts, a minimum of 50 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production, livestock keeping, or passive undeveloped recreational areas, such as natural open space, forests, and trails, through an agricultural easement or similar legal encumbrance for as long as the nature-based recreation is in operation.
+The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping.

-- (d) Zoo. - (1) Defined: A facility usually with indoor and outdoor settings, where animals live in captivity and are put on display for the public to view. - (2) Standards: - (A) All zoo structures and activity areas must be set back a minimum of 300 feet from the property lines of all adjoining zoning lots in the country, residential, apartment, or apartment mixed use zoning districts. - (B) All zoos must be surrounded by a fence or wall a minimum of 6 feet in height, which must be set back a minimum of 10 feet from all property lines. - (C) A conditional use permit application for a zoo must be accompanied by a landscape plan for the area outside the wall required in paragraph (B), and is subject to the approval of the director.
+- (2) Cabins are limited to one per acre, and must not have kitchens or wet bars. - (d) Zoo standards. - (1) All zoo structures and activity areas must be set back a minimum of 300 feet from the property lines of all adjoining zoning lots in the country, residential, apartment, or apartment mixed use zoning districts. - (2) All zoos must be surrounded by a fence or wall a minimum of 6 feet in height, which must be set back a minimum of 10 feet from all property lines. - (3) A conditional use permit application for a zoo must be accompanied by a landscape plan for the area outside the wall required in subdivision (2), and is subject to the approval of the director.

 Sec.
-21-5.70-10 Retail.
+21-5.70-9 Retail.